Karen Hales murder: 1993 killing ‘deprived baby of grandmother’Ivy Madziva

 The Mandatory Training Group is the leading UK provider of accredited healthcare and social care statutory and mandatory training courses, programs and qualifications.

-Click on the links below to find out more about our improving self-awareness training courses
+Click on the links below to find out more about our improving self-awareness training courses and programs.

-- Accredited health and social care training courses.
+- Accredited health social care training courses.

 - Accredited public health training courses.